beached/daw_json_link/cookbook/optional_values.md

 # Optional Values

-null or optional values are supported by wrapping the member type in a `json_nullable` class template.
+null or optional values are supported by appending the type name with `_null`.
 The requirement of the underlying type is that it will be default constructable.

 Take the following JSON
 ```json